openvstorage/docker-tools/hyperconverged/README.md

 From a browser, access **https://\<IP_OF_THE_FIRST_HOST\>** to open the GUI.
 Created vpools will be available on /mnt/ovs/\<vpool_name\> on the hosts (outside the container).

+# Cleaning up

+Simply exit the bash shells in the containers and the whole setup will be discarded.